As an Amazon Associate I earn from qualifying purchases.

 USE LIQUOR TO STEEP YOUR BEANS

-Plus, you’re not going to be shooting this, so do some squats and check out that bottom shelf selection.
+Plus, you’re probably not going to be taking shots of your own homemade vanilla, so do some squats and check out that bottom shelf selection.

 After 1 week, shake it up.